gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods1.md

 Write a function called "get_nth_element".

-Given an array and an integer, "get_nth_element" returns the element at the given integer index, within the given array.
+Given a list and an integer, "get_nth_element" returns the element at the given integer index, within the given list.

 Notes:
 * Remember, arrays in Python begin counting at element with index 0.